logo museum conflict

 Second proposal

-This was a backup proposal in case the first one failed its purpose.
+This was a backup proposal in case the first one failed in its purpose.

 This logo contains: